corkami/pocs/collisions/README.md

 For MP4 files, the only thing to add is to adjust the `stco` (Sample Table - Chunk Offsets) or `co64` (the 64 bit equivalent) tables, since they are absolute(!) offsets pointing to the `mdat` movie data - and they are actually enforced!

-This gives a [script](scripts/mp4.py) that instantly collides any abritrary video - and as mentioned, it may work on other format than MP4.
+This gives a [script](scripts/mp4.py) that instantly collides any arbitrary video - and as mentioned, it may work on other format than MP4.

 If it doesn't work, then you might want to compute another UniColl prefix pairs dedicated to that format - JPEG2000 seems to enforce a `'jP  '` atom first before the usual `ftyp`.